alealejandro1/taxi_compass/README.md

 of available taxis in the vecinity of nearby taxi stands.
 This way, taxi drivers can make decisions on where to drive towards and which taxi stands to avoid. 🙌

+Try the app *now* by clicking this [LINK](https://www.taxi-compass.herokuapp.com).
+Note that you'll need to grant location access to your browser.

 ![folium_map](./assets/images/folium-map.png)